lcouper/MosquitoThermalSelection/Sequence_Analysis/README.md

 #### 23. Identify and mask repeats in reference genome
 Using RepeatModeleder v 2.0.1 on SCG
 Using NCBI as database for repeats
+Note: takes several days to run (includes 6 runs of searching for repeats)
 ```
 module load repeatmodeler/2.0.1
 BuildDatabase -name sierrensis -engine ncbi asierrensis.scaffolded.fasta